angular/angular/modules/angular2/docs/core/12_zones.md

 The above example will execute the `afterTask` function not only after the `run` finishes, but also after any callback execution which was registered in the `run` block.

-## Putting it all together in Angular
+## Putting it all together in Angular2

-In Angular2 it is not necessary to notify Angular of changes manually after async callback, because a relevant async callbacks are intercepted.
-The question is how do we know which callbacks are Angular relevant?
+In Angular2 it is not necessary to notify Angular2 of changes manually after async callback, because a relevant async callbacks are intercepted.
+The question is how do we know which callbacks are Angular2 relevant?

 ```
 /// Some other code running on page can do async operation